remix-run/remix/docs/tutorials/blog.md

 // ...
 ```

 Each route can export a `links` function that returns array of `<link>` tags, except in object form instead of HTML.
 So we use `{ rel: "stylesheet", href: adminStyles}` instead of `<link rel="stylesheet" href="..." />`.
 This allows Remix to merge all of your rendered routes links together and render them in the `<Links/>` element at the top of your document.
-You can see it in `root.tsx` if you're curious.
+You can see another example of this in `root.tsx` if you're curious.

-Alright, you should have a a decent looking page with the posts on the left and a placeholder on the right.
+Alright, you should have a decent looking page with the posts on the left and a placeholder on the right.
+For now, you need to navigate to [http://localhost:3000/admin](http://localhost:3000/admin) manually as we haven't set up any navigational links yet.

 ## Index Routes